 “When we talk about resilience, it’s a way for us to find hope in our experience,” Soma says.

 With so much existing knowledge and tools like these, educators are more prepared than they may think to help students.

 Build a community of resilience at your school.

 Are you looking for more ways to help build resilience in students who experience trauma and toxic stress?
-The Resilient Schools Project Starter Kit can help your school address student needs beyond academics, such as providing nourishment, safety, structure, and social and emotional support.
+The Trauma-Informed Resilience-Focused School Accreditation program can help your school address student needs beyond academics, such as providing nourishment, safety, structure, and social and emotional support.